cms-sw/cmssw/PerfTools/AllocMonitor/README.md

 service in the configuration.
 The parameters are
 - `filename`: name of file to which to write reports
 - `moduleNames`: list of modules which should have their information added to the file.
 An empty list specifies all modules should be included.
+- `skippedModuleNames`: list of module which should have their information skipped.
 - `nEventsToSkip`: the number of initial events that must be processed before reporting happens.

 The beginning of the file contains a description of the structure and contents of the file.